YudongYao/AutoPhaseNN/README.md

 ## Requires
 Tensorflow 2.x version

---Note: PyTorch version in PyTorch folder is still under development

 ## Trained model
 The model trained on simulated data can be downloaded with the link: